Last Updated 11:12am, 2 June 2021

 Information for early years and childcare providers

-There is also a poster with details of how to contact PHE as well as a flowchart with guidance for childcare and educational settings about the management of coronavirus (COVID-19).
+There is also a poster with details of how to contact PHE as well as guidance for childcare and educational settings about the management of coronavirus (COVID-19).

 The Department for Education have produced an action list detailing what to do if a child is displaying symptoms of coronavirus (COVID-19).

-All early years providers, with children who have not yet started in the reception class, should complete the Weekly Attendance Survey.
+All early years providers, with children who have not yet started in the reception class, should complete the fortnightly Attendance Survey.